List of esports games: Counter-Strike series

 The Counter-Strike series is a series of team based first person shooters which began as a Half-Life mod which was bought by Valve and released from beta in 2000.
 Professional competition is centered in North America and Europe in tournaments such as the World Cyber Games, CEVO, ESEA League, Intel Extreme Masters, Cyberathlete Professional League and the Electronic Sports League.
 The defunct league Championship Gaming Series franchised teams with contracted players who played Counter-Strike: Source.

 Counter Strike is consistently at competitions such as DreamHack and World Cyber Games as the 1.6 version released in 2003, despite newer versions having been released by Valve over the years.

-The most recent game in the series, Counter-Strike: Global Offensive, was released in August 2012.
-Although Counter-Strike did not appear in the World Cyber Games 2013, the largest prizepool in the series' history has been announced for RFRSH as part of the BLAST Premier Series, with US$1.5 million.

 Call of Duty series

 The Call of Duty series is a first-person shooter that has been played as an esport primarily in North America and is primarily played on PlayStation consoles, but was formerly played on Xbox.
 It has been featured in MLG tournaments ever since Call of Duty 4: Modern Warfare was introduced to the league in 2008.
 Tournaments usually have a large number of unknown teams competing to play with the top pro teams.
-A well known example is OpTic Gaming,and FaZe who have earned hundreds of thousands of dollars from competing in leagues and tournaments.
+A well known example is OpTic Gaming, and FaZe who have earned hundreds of thousands of dollars from competing in leagues and tournaments.